 Paquera

 If you want to stay in Paquera before heading to Isla Tortuga, Cabinas Naomy Paquera is budget-friendly.
 It’s off the main road, west of the Paquera ferry terminal.
-Even though Cabinas Naomy Paquera is a traditional hotel, it’s budget-friendly prices are good for backpackers.
-They also have a restaurant on-site, Wi-Fi and shuttle service.
+Even though Cabinas Naomy Paquera is a traditional hotel, its budget-friendly prices are good for backpackers.
+They also have an on-site restaurant, Wi-Fi, and shuttle service.

 Monteverde

-Cabinas Eddy Bed & Breakfast is super affordable and you can’t beat the location.
-The hotel has a tour desk that can arrange tours, and free shuttle services to some attractions.
-They have on-site Wi-Fi and the largest accommodation sleeps four people.
+Cabinas Eddy Bed & Breakfast is super affordable, and you can’t beat the location in Monteverde.
+The hotel has a tour desk that can arrange tours and free shuttle services to some attractions.
+They have on-site Wi-Fi, and the largest accommodation sleeps four people.

 Tortuguero

-Natural Experience House is a highly rated guesthouse just a four-minute walk away from the beach.
+Natural Experience House in Tortuguero is a highly rated guesthouse just a four-minute walk away from the beach.
 There is a tour desk, a terrace, free Wi-Fi, and a fully-equipped shared kitchen, and select rooms also have private kitchens.
-Each room has a patio with a view of the garden, making them the ideal spot to relax after a long day of exploring.
+Each room has a patio with a garden view, making it the ideal spot to relax after a long day of exploring.

 Puerto Viejo

-Pagalu Hostel is just a two-minute walk from Playa Negra in Puerto Viejo, so it’s the perfect place to stay for anyone looking to experience the sand and surf.
+Pagalu Hostel is just a two-minute walk from Playa Negra in Puerto Viejo, so it’s the perfect place to stay for anyone looking to surf Costa Rica.
 It offers both bunk-style accommodations and private rooms, along with a well-equipped shared kitchen and free Wi-Fi.
 There is a supermarket right next door, so you don’t need to worry about access to food.

-Hotel Casa Gitana Corcovado is an affordable hotel in Drake Bay with incredible ratings.
+Hotel Casa Gitana Corcovado is an affordable hotel in Drake Bay, Osa Viego, with incredible ratings.
 It’s also about 200 meters away from the beach, so it’s perfect for anyone looking to go diving.
 They offer tour booking services, and Drake Bay has plenty of tours that are worth trying out, such as Corcovado National Park.
-They also have plenty of free amenities, including parking, breakfast, and Wi-Fi.
-They offer family-friend activities to keep kids entertained, and you’re even welcome to bring your dog with you.
+They also have plenty of free amenities, including parking, free breakfast, and Wi-Fi.
+They offer family-friendly activities to keep kids entertained, and you’re even welcome to bring your dog with you.

 READ NEXT:Best Places To Stay In Costa Rica

 Getting from place to place can be complicated when you’re backpacking.
-Costa Rica, unfortunately, doesn’t make this easy; the transportation system is one of the biggest downsides of the country.
+Costa Rica, unfortunately, doesn’t make this easy; the transportation system is one of the country’s biggest downsides.

 There is a well-developed bus system across the country, connecting big towns and important hubs across the country.
 Unfortunately, some of Costa Rica’s best backpacking destinations are located far away from these hubs, which makes it a bit of a pain to get around Costa Rica using the public bus system.